 Construct overlaps at the end of a roll so the previous roll laps over the subsequent roll in the direction of the cover material placement.
-Mechanically tie transverse joints to maintain the minimum overlap.
-Place pins, staples, or small piles of aggregate to maintain the geogrid position before placement of cover material.
+Pin geogrid at the beginning of sections each roll and zip-tie overlaps.

 Place geogrid in straight segments only; when placing around curves increase overlap distances or create smaller straight segments.